voxpupuli/puppet-icinga2/README.md

 One of your Icinga master needs to behave as a CA. With the class `icinga2::pki::ca` you can do following to fulfil this requirement:

-* Use the ability of the icinga2 CLI to generate a complete new CA
+* Use the the `icinga2` CLI to generate a complete new CA
 ``` puppet
 include ::icinga2
 class { '::icinga2::pki::ca':